 There’s no better way to put down roots in Kansas than to immerse yourself in its lush ecosystem.
-The Arboretum’s 300 acres is home to over 800 plant species.
+The Arboretum’s 300 acres are home to over 800 plant species.
 45 acres are dedicated to the botanical gardens, including the award-winning Train Garden and Monet Garden.
 Varied art forms are temporarily exhibited throughout the year, too.

 Promoting Learning in the Children’s Peace Pavilion

 Learning and living a peaceful lifestyle starts from a young age.
-The Children’s Peace Pavilion provides parents and caretakers with opportunities to engage children in hands-on activities that promote communication, stewardship, and conflict resolution methods that can be incorporated in their daily lives.
+The Children’s Peace Pavilion provides parents and caretakers with opportunities to engage children in hands-on activities that promote communication, stewardship, and conflict resolution methods that can be incorporated into their daily lives.
 Moreover, the Pavilion reinforces the idea that peacemaking goes beyond simply having an absence of war.
-Kids, then, are guided toward a more holistic approach to peacemaking with topics that mainly revolve around four key concepts: peace for me, peace for us, peace for everyone, and peace for the planet.
+Kids are guided toward a more holistic approach to peacemaking with topics that mainly revolve around four key concepts: peace for me, peace for us, peace for everyone, and peace for the planet.